andrewisen/bim-whale/README.md

 > B: Provide learning resources (documentation, videos, power points) to people within the AEC industry

+**Goal A** has been realized as **BIMWHALE.js**, i.e. this repo.
+BIMWHALE.js is a simple client-side IFC parser built using TypeScript.

-The BIM Whale is **NOT** supposed to be an all singing, all dancing parser.
+Please note that the BIMWHALE.js is **NOT** supposed to be an all singing, all dancing parser.
 This project is only looking to parse information that we know exists, so-called `User Defined IFC Property Sets`.

+Again, the focus with The BIM Whale Project is to educate people.
+The code itself and its functionality are secondary.

-Explore the [docs/wiki](http://github.bimvalen.se/docs/) for more information.
+Explore the [docs](https://andrewisen.gitbook.io/bim-whale/) for more information.

 <!-- GETTING STARTED -->